-That being said, those wishing to convert their Arizona driver’s license or IDs to the voluntary travel ID can visit servicearizona.com to make an appointment at any of the eight offices in Phoenix, Tucson, Prescott, and Flagstaff, or visit any of the 24 authorized third-party driver's license providers across the state without an appointment.
+Those wanting to convert their Arizona driver’s license or IDs to the voluntary travel ID before the 2020 deadline can visit servicearizona.com to make an appointment at any of the eight offices in Phoenix, Tucson, Prescott, and Flagstaff, or visit any of the 24 authorized third-party driver's license providers across the state without an appointment.

 Residents can also opt-out of a REAL ID-compliant and choose a regular state license.
 The card will be marked with "Not for federal identification.” and will need a valid passport to travel even within the United States.